ev3dev/ev3dev.github.io/README.md

 Previewing Your Changes Online
 ---

-Alternately, when forking, you can create a new branch called `gh-pages`, then your changes can be viewed as `http://<user>.github.io/ev3dev.github.io`.
+When forking, you can create a new branch called `gh-pages`, then your changes can be viewed as `http://<user>.github.io/ev3dev.github.io`.
 When you do this though, GitHub will send you lots of email like this, which you should ignore.